 Hangul Day in 2020 is Sunday, and October 10 is a substitute holiday.

 Before Hangul, people used Chinese characters to read and write in Korea, and it was too hard to learn for ordinary people.
 So King Sejong in the Chosun dynasty created Hangeul to help those people can read and write easily.

 Subsequently, South Korea is one of the countries that have a low illiteracy rate.
 It’s the day to celebrate the creation of Hangul.

 To learn more about Hangul, check the article Hangul The Korean Alphabet, History, and Importance.

 Foreigners and visitors of Korea can participate in the annual Hangeul essay writing contest at Yonsei University.

 Christmas (December 25)

-You can check out our post on Things to do in Winter in Korea for more information about the best places to visit at the Christmas season.
+You can check out our post on Things to do in Winter in Korea for more information about the best places to visit during the Christmas season.
 Or check out the best ski resorts to enjoy the winter of Korea.

-We hope you can find a good holiday season for your trip and enjoy the real Korea!
+We hope you can find a good holiday season for your trip and enjoy real Korea!